Re-Dream/mingeban2/README.md

 ### To Do When Done

 - [ ] Add more argument types sanity checks everywhere in order to not fall apart if we make one little mistake.
-- [ ] Add more comments.
-To do when done.
+- [ ] Add more comments to explain complicated stuff